shrinitg/product_api_laravel/README.md

 4. Now, you are all set to test the APIs! <br>

-Now, Let's understand the requests: <br>
+Now, Let's understand the Admin requests: <br>

 1. getDataPur[GET] => the end-point is used to fetch all the purchased item details along with user name and contact. <br>